TOP FIVE Danger Zones for dermal filler injections

 - They are injected into different areas of the face and different layers of the skin, using micro-fine needles or cannulas.

-Dermal Fillers are essentially facial skin VOLUMISERS (liquid solutions) delivered into the dermis (skin) by micro-injections – so understanding facial anatomy is crucial.
+Dermal Fillers are essentially facial skin VOLUMISERS (liquid solutions) delivered into the dermis (skin) by micro-injections.
+Understanding facial anatomy is crucial.
 The difficulty lies in every person’s face having highly different anatomy.

 - Your Injecting Clinicians will use either super-fine needles (or micro-fine cannulas) to inject the temporary filler solution into your skin.

-- They hence need to be able to assess where your arteries and veins actually are (and this varies from person to person) – that’s not always easily done.
+- They hence need to be able to assess where your arteries and veins actually are.
+Vein and artery location varies from person to person.
+As a result of this difficulty, skill and precision are essential.

 - If the injectable goes into a vein or artery you can end up seriously harmed, and a few potential complications could be fatal.